marci-pires/WikiHadatac/Security.md

 ## User Categories and Console Functionality Permissions

 HADataC users can be unregistered, pre-registered, or registered.
 Anyone visiting a HADataC website is initially considered an unregistered user.
-A user who is registered in HADatac is capable of logging into the system as a data owner.
+A user who is has been registered in the system is capable of logging into the system as a data owner.
 A data owner with admin permission is called an administration (or admin) user.

 ### Administration user